Liam Armstrong

 I felt confident, and I was excited to support the cause.
 My dream since I was 7 was to speak in Parliament, and Frontline made this possible.
 That’s what Frontline is evolving into, in my opinion.

 They want to level up the opportunities that life did not provide to those who find themselves needing the support of social workers, or even in care and without a family.
-I can see them being a world change-making organisation in years to come.
+I can see them being a world-changing organisation in the years to come.

 What have you taken away from the experience?

 It was amazingly surreal to be around such prestigious people, such as Sir Peter Bottomley and Lord Tony Hall.
-Many people asked me "What were they like?’’ and "Did they act privileged or special?’’ and those assumptions could not be more far from the truth.
+Many people asked me, "What were they like?’’ and "Did they act privileged or special?’’ and those assumptions could not be further from the truth.

 Sir Peter spent most of the night getting to know my family, and he offered to be my reference for an MPHIL at Cambridge, which was crazy.
 And Lord Hall, Frontline’s Chair, was so charismatic and humble when I asked whether to address him as Lord or Baron Hall, he said ‘’What?
 Don’t get caught up with that, I’m Tony’’.

 Lord Tony has since provided me with mentorship and the opportunity to shadow him at future events.
-These people didn’t have to support the cause, they were there for the same reasons as me and all our social workers, because they want to contribute to enhancing the lives of those who need it most.
+These people didn’t have to support the cause; they were there for the same reasons as all our social workers and me, because they wanted to contribute to enhancing the lives of those who needed it most.

 Where do you think your ambition comes from?